Winter Special

 Hopefully, you can now see the superpowers that this root contains.
 It’s packed full of nutrients, vitamins, fiber, and antioxidants.
 With these jicama juice facts now at your disposal, you can see the potential this root has in becoming part of your diet.

 Here at Little West, we've harnessed its potential in one of our favorite cold-pressed juices.
-This method ensures your body can swiftly absorb and digest the natural goodness it holds.
+This method offers a refreshing way to enjoy the flavor and nutrients of jicama.
 And if the numerous health benefits haven't convinced you to give it a try, there's one more compelling reason to explore jicama – it tastes amazing!
 Whether you're on a juice cleanse or considering a juice subscription, let jicama juice enhance your wellness journey.

 Frequently Asked Questions